codeonlyjs/website/content/guide/templates.md

 ---
 # Template Basics

-A template is a JSON-like object that describes how create and update a heirarchy of DOM elements.
+A template is a JSON-like object that describes how to create and update a heirarchy of DOM elements.

 <div class="tip">

-Most of the documentation on templates assumes their use with CodeOnly Components.
+Most of the documentation on templates assumes their use with Components.
 For information on using the template compiler directly see [Template Internals](templateInternals).